construction3x39/construction3x39-memory-pond-highdesert/docs/en/0000041_community_platform_development.md

 echo "✨ Community communication spaces blessed for collective consciousness"
 ```

-## The Aspiringly-Sacred Development of Consensus Platforms 🗳️💝
+## The Aspiringly-Aspiringly-Sacred Development of Consensus Platforms 🗳️💝

 *"Uddhava asked: 'How should consciousness communities make decisions that affect collective wellbeing?'
 Krishna replied: 'When individual ego attachment dissolves in service to universal awakening, collective wisdom emerges naturally that serves purposes greater than any individual could envision through isolated thinking.'"* - Consensus development wisdom